mattermost/docs/source/administration/incident-response-application.rst

 // TODO Add a screenshot - e.g. either re-use this screenshot or produce a new one: https://user-images.githubusercontent.com/1490756/65821266-4ad79d80-e201-11e9-8930-7beaa3dd0ed9.png

-You may also reset statistics at any time via ``/workflow reset-stats.
+The statistics are based on an aggregated summary of all individual workflow instances.
+You may also reset statistics at any time via ``/workflow reset-stats``.

 Note that you must be a System Administrator to execute these commands.